 - If you want the following information on your certificate, you have to request it:

 - Common names (scientific names are always provided)

 - Crops and weeds separated in the purity or OSD

 - Percentages for crops and weeds (a seed count is provided for the OSD)

-- The lot of seed must be in its final condition & containers containers, ready to ship and SET DOWN for sampling.
+- The lot of seed must be in its final condition and containers, ready to ship, and SET DOWN for sampling.
 All treatment and rebagging must be complete before sampling.

 - If for some reason the lot cannot meet ISTA sampling requirements, it may be possible to issue a Blue Certificate instead.